ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 Once you're done (and not before) take a look at [example-1.cpp](./example-1.cpp).
-Your program should look something like this :) -- but if it doesn't, that's okay, as long as it works, and you think it looks pretty.
+Your program should look something like this :) -- but if it doesn't, that's okay, as long as it works, and you like the way it looks.

-One more example, before you move on.
+One more example, before we move on.
 Imagine you ask the user to enter a character.
 You want to tell them whether it was a symbol, a number, an upper case character, a lower case character, or none of those things.
 Take a look at [this ASCII table](http://www.asciitable.com).
-We start out by writing (please type this out yourself):
+We start out by writing :
 ```C++
 #include <iostream>
 using std::cin;